cloudblog004/fantasticfoodies/content/en/posts/783-how-to-make-award-winning-tasty-grilled-chicken-with-rice-and-mashed-potatoes.md

 - "2 spoons tomato sauce"
 - "1/4 cup olive oil"
 recipeinstructions:
-- "Put chicken in a bowl and add Portuguese chicken spice &amp; barbeque spice"
+- "Put chicken in a bowl and add Portuguese chicken spice & barbeque spice"
-- "Add mayonnaise &amp; tomato sauce in bowl and put chicken aside for 40 minutes"
+- "Add mayonnaise & tomato sauce in bowl and put chicken aside for 40 minutes"
 - "Rub oven pan with olive oil"
 - "Place marinated chicken on oven pan, preheat at 180 degrees"
-- "Keep chicken in oven grill until it&#39;s well cooked &amp; golden brown"
+- "Keep chicken in oven grill until it&#39;s well cooked & golden brown"
 - "Serve with rice, mashed potatoes and gravy"
 - "Ready to serve and ENJOY!"
 categories: